-For that reason, it's a good idea to keep the face hydrated to avoid an uncontrolled sebum cycle, and because of its high EFA content and plethora of skin rejuvenating vitamins and minerals, pumpkin seed oil is the obvious choice for the job.
+For that reason, it's a good idea to keep the face hydrated naturally to avoid an uncontrolled sebum cycle, and because of its high EFA content and plethora of skin rejuvenating vitamins and minerals, pumpkin seed oil is the obvious choice for the job.

-⬆ Before and after photos of a clinical trial for pumpkin seed oil's effect on acne; this was after just 2 months of pumpkin seed oil treatment. ⬆
+⬆ Here's some before and after photos of a clinical trial for pumpkin seed oil's effect on acne; this was after just 2 months of pumpkin seed oil treatment. ⬆

-On top of its ability to balance and moisturize, the anti-inflammatory properties of pumpkin seed oil can help decrease redness caused by acne.
+On top of its ability to balance and moisturize, the anti-inflammatory properties of pumpkin seed oil can help decrease the redness caused by acne.
 It also has wound-healing capabilities which lend a hand in repairing lesions.
 (2) Studies have found drastic reductions in overall acne lesion counts when using pumpkin seed oil over a prolonged period of 1-2 months, as seen above.
 (3)

 Now then, let's address how you can incorporate it into your skincare regime.